 A patella dislocation or knee dislocation can happen for the following reasons:

 Symptoms of a dislocated patella or dislocated knee include:

 If you think you have dislocated your kneecap, your doctor will conduct a physical examination, and check for tenderness and range of motion.
 He will then put the kneecap back in place by applying pressure to the area.

 Some non-surgical treatments include:

-If you have experienced multiple dislocations, or experience pain and instability after exhausting all the above non-surgical treatment options, your orthopedic surgeon may recommend surgery.
-During the procedure, your orthopedic surgeon will repair/reconstruct the medial patelo-femoral ligament that holds the patella in place.
+If you have experienced multiple dislocations, or experience pain and instability after exhausting all the above non-surgical treatment options, your orthopaedic surgeon may recommend dislocated knee surgery.
+During the procedure, your orthopaedic surgeon will repair/reconstruct the medial patelo-femoral ligament that holds the patella in place.
 The ligament reconstruction will be preceded by a knee arthroscopy to make sure the other structures inside the knee (meniscus) are not damaged.
 The surgical equipment used in arthroscopy is particularly small, which means that the incisions made in the body will be small, less painful, and will heal much quicker than those made in traditional open surgery.